janniec/GinsBot/README.md

 See [Scraping_Cornell.ipynb](https://github.com/janniec/GinsBot/blob/master/notebooks/Scraping_Cornell.ipynb).

 ## Pipeline
-1. Clean and Explore the data.
+1. Clean and explore the data, stored in MongoDB.
   * Cleaned using Pymongo in Jupyter Notebook.
   * Explored and selected areas of law that I wanted to focus on.
   * Exported selection of case opinions into text files.